aemonge/ollama-watchdog/README.md

         configuration.
 -   [ ] On the markdown tail, fix the \`\`\` single with no language marks view
--   [ ] Allow control with special syntax to change the LLM parameters, and SQLite session. > The idea would be to have a system bot, that can change the main threads > conversations, drop in and out some actors.
-Like an director, that directs > acts (threads) with actors (ai bots).
-All with the same chat-like > instructions. > Start simple: > 1. list conversations (sessions) > 2. set / switch to session `a` > 3. delete session > 4. set (incognito) ephimeral session (by default?) > 5. change the model
+-   [ ] Allow control with special syntax to change the LLM parameters, and SQLite session.
+The idea would be to have a system bot, that can change the main threads conversations, drop in and out some actors.
+Like an director, that directs acts (threads) with actors (ai bots).
+All with the same chat-like instructions.
+Start simple:

+            1. list conversations (sessions)
+            2. set /switch to session `a`
+            3. delete session
+            4. set (incognito) ephimeral session (by default?)
+            5. change the model

 -   [ ] (printer) Stop the buffer on <EOF> or <EOB> block end signals
 -   [ ] (printer) Fix issue with block code with no language.
--   [ ] Detect and avoid the infinite loop.
+-   [x] Detect and avoid the infinite loop.
+-   [ ] Implement a simple "working" event that prints a loading spinner in the middle
+-   [ ] Use diffrenet models, for diffrenet tasks.
+Staring by the summarization
+-   [ ] Move all event triggers and listeners to the orchestrator, to centralize the communication and provide a way to log messages pathways.

+# Notes to organize

+-   I've chosen to summarize the messages, when the AI model responds.
+Since there's more delay when the user is thinking on the next question, rather than when to AI would be processing.